 MOD EUR/9A23/2

-5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz in Region 2, and in the bands 20.1-20.2 GHz and 29.9-30 GHz in Regions 1 and 3, networks which are both in the fixed-satellite service and in the mobile-satellite service may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications.
+5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz, networks which are in the fixed-satellite service may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications.
+Such use shall be in accordance with Resolution [EURA92].
+(WRC-15)

 Reasons: Adoption of this proposal would provide the availability of 500 MHz each in the uplink and downlink to support important and growing global communication requirements on an equal basis in all three Regions and results in rational and efficient use of the radio frequencies.
 This would also allow the coordination, notification and recording of these earth stations on an equal basis in all three Regions.